Aashay-Thakur/Search-App/README.md

 For the Project I have used:

-1. Redux
+1. MongoDB
-2. React
+2. Redux
-3. MongoDB
+3. React
 4. Express
+5. NodeJS
-5. Materialize for prebuilt CSS components
+6. Materialize for prebuilt CSS components